 The Community Created Performances program enables community groups from around Chicago to write, create and perform original music theater works that tell the untold stories of their communities using a core element of opera: story-telling through song.
-Use this blog to follow along with our Finalists as they complete the 16-week creative development process.
+Use this blog to watch as new theater works unfold and our finalists and artists undergo this artistic journey.

 Community Created Performances are original music theater works created and performed by community groups using the core elements of opera: storytelling through song.